ABSTRACT

 Equity Theory is based on the idea that individuals are motivated by fairness.
 In simple terms, equity theory states that if an individual identifies an inequity between themselves and a peer, they will adjust the work they do to make the situation fair in their eyes.
 As an example of equity theory, if an employee learns that a peer doing exactly the same job as them is earning more money, then they may choose to do less work, thus creating fairness in their eyes.
 [1]

-Based on this, Adam's Equity Theory shows as the individual's perception of equity gets higher, then s/he will get more motivated.
+Based on this, Adam's Equity Theory shows that as the individual's perception of equity gets higher, then s/he will get more motivated.
 Conversely, if a person perceives injustice, he will easily be demotivated.

 Traits of Equity Theory

 There are Inputs and Outputs introduced in the theory.
-Inputs are basically the performance metrics of an employee while Outputs are the earnings in return for the Inputs.
+Inputs are basically the performance metrics of an employee, while Outputs are the earnings in return for the Inputs.
 [1]

 Inputs (Performance Metrics) include: